Abdul Kanneh

-Abdul Kanneh (born September 3, 1990) is an English professional Canadian football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Abdul Kanneh (born September 3, 1990) is an English professional Canadian football defensive back.
+He has played in the Canadian Football League (CFL) for the Ottawa RedBlacks, Hamilton Tiger-Cats, and Toronto Argonauts.
 He played college football at New Mexico Highlands University.

 Professional career

 Cleveland Browns

 Kanneh was signed by the Cleveland Browns in 2013 as an undrafted free agent.
 He was later cut by the Browns during the 2013 training camp.

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 In 2014, Kanneh signed a contract with the Ottawa Redblacks of the CFL and played three years for the team, winning his first Grey Cup championship in 2016.

 Hamilton Tiger-Cats

 The Hamilton Tiger-Cats signed Kanneh to their roster in 2017, but his injury-plagued campaign led to him only dressing in seven games that year.

 Toronto Argonauts

-On the day of 2018 training camp cuts, on June 10, 2018, Kanneh was traded to the Toronto Argonauts for an eighth-round pick in the 2019 CFL Draft.
+On the day of 2018 training camp cuts, on June 10, 2018, Kanneh was traded to the Toronto Argonauts for an eighth-round pick in the 2019 CFL draft.
 He played in 24 games for the Argonauts over two years, recording 95 defensive tackles, one sack, and one interception.
 He became a free agent in 2020.